tpetrucha/Coding/README.md

 # Coding
-Repository to learn and test JavaScript or ohter condings
+Repository to learn and test JavaScript or other codings